For all those about to start using Dialogue, this success guide takes you through the actions and planning that should provide a great result.

 It seems obvious, but it's so important: identify who your audience is.
 Ensure the team assigned to the project know who they are writing content for and have considered the readability of their copy - you can do that on this site.

-For example, this article scores 64 on the Flesch-Kincaid Reading Ease Scale, meaning the language used here could be easily read by 14-15 year olds, but this means it might not be suitable for a proportion of the UK audience, where the average reading age is 9 years old.
+For example, this article scores 65 on the Flesch-Kincaid Reading Ease Scale, meaning the language used here could be easily read by 13-14 year olds, but this means it might not be suitable for a proportion of the UK audience where the average reading age is 9 years old.

 3. Ask the right questions

-In point 1 we discussed giving your visitors a challenge they can rise to, but how do you frame the kind of question that will simultaneously gather the info you need and get people clamouring to log in and contribute?
+In point 1 we discussed giving your users a challenge they can rise to, but how do you frame the kind of challenge that will both gather the info you need and get people inspired to log in and contribute?

 Imagine if you were asked something like “What can we do to make our country a better place?”